adamedx/autographps/ROADMAP.md

 * Rename ODataFilter parameter to Filter
 * Include base type properties with New-GraphObject
 * Add contentonly to get-graphresourcewithmetadata
+* Rationalize Get-GraphChildItem and new Get-GraphItem
+* Add Property as a positional parameter of gls
+* Let get-graphchilditem take a type without an id
+* Rename writeoperationparametercompleter to something generic unrelated to writes
+* Fix parametersets for add-graphitemreference and set-graphitemproperty

 ### Postponed